dushanfs17/Projects/README.md

-# Mini-Project 05 - JS - Trivia Quiz
+# Project 05 - JS - Brainster Quiz App

-This challenge for a Trivia Quiz manages a series of trivia questions, allowing users to start a quiz, answer questions, track their progress, and see their final score.
+This Project for a Brainster Quiz App manages a series of trivia questions, allowing users to start a quiz, answer questions, track their progress, and see their final score.

 ## Features